Ranking Questions: Meaning, Examples, & Analysis Methods

 Total response weight

 In a ranking question scale, the options are assigned with a numerical value based on its position in the list.
-Let us say there are 4 items and each has to be rated on a scale of 1 to 5.
+For example: there are 4 items and each has to be rated on a scale of 1 to 5 rating scale.
 So the question can be posed as follows:

 4 Tips For Creating Effective Ranking Survey Questions